 - Dance – Dancing is a fun workout session.
 It will help you burn 300-400 calories, improve fitness, balance, and flexibility, and elevate your mood.

 - Spot Jogging – Jogging at one place is known as spot jogging.
 Jog at one place for 1-2 minutes.
 Rest for 10 seconds and jog again for 1-2 minutes.
 You will burn 100 calories if you do it for 10 minutes.

 - Jumping Jacks – Do 30 jumping jacks and rest for 10 seconds.
 Do 30 more.
-Ten minutes of jumping jacks will burn about 50 calories.
+Ten minutes of jumping jacks will burn about approx 80-100 calories.

-- Jumping Rope – Rope jump is a great warm-up exercise and full-body workout.
+- Jumping Rope – The rope jump is a great warm-up exercise and full-body workout.
 You will burn 100-200 calories, depending on the reps and intensity.
 Do high-intensity rope jumps to lose fat.

 - Squat Jumps – Adding a jump to squats can make it a functional exercise.
 These are similar to box jumps.
 Here’s how to jump squats.
 You will burn calories and improve balance, fitness, and lower body tone.

 - High Knees – This exercise is similar to spot jogging.
 Only, this time, you have to raise your knees higher.
 It is a high-intensity exercise that targets the core and lower body muscles and helps shed fat from the overall body.
 Do 3 sets of 25 reps to burn about 100 calories.

 - Other Exercises – The main aim is to stay physically active while staying indoors.
 Apart from the exercises mentioned above, you can do HIIT, yoga, bodyweight exercises, play with a hula hoop, and stretch.

 What will happen after a week of taking 10,000 steps or doing these indoor exercises?
 Find out next.